arcana-network/demo-app-template/README.md

 ## 💡 Support

-For any support or integration related queries, contact [Arcana support team](mailto:support@arcana.network).
+For any support or integration-related queries, contact the [Arcana Support Team](mailto:support@arcana.network).

 ## 🤝 Contributing Guide